Zangeti/TextureBase/README.md

 	}
 	```
    **The Following Files are retextured:**
-   1. The .png, .jpg and .ogg contents of *data/base/graphics/entity/accumulator/* are retextured at 2x original resolution as long as their file name doesn't include "shadow", "reflection" or "mask".
+   1. The .png, .jpg and .ogg contents of *data/base/graphics/entity/accumulator/* are retextured at 2x original resolution as long as their filename doesn't include "shadow", "reflection" or "mask".
-   2. The .png, .jpg and .ogg contents of *data/base/graphics/entity/character/* and *data/base/graphics/entity/car/* are retextured at normal resolution as long as their file name doesn't include "shadow", "reflection" or "mask".
+   2. The .png, .jpg and .ogg contents of *data/base/graphics/entity/character/* and *data/base/graphics/entity/car/* are retextured at normal resolution as long as their filename doesn't include "shadow", "reflection" or "mask".

 <br/>